 The r in the model should not represent cost of funds (loanable funds) for the producers.
 What must, however, could be emphasized through this model is that a lowering of r will not have the kind of impact producers experience in the conventional capitalist economy because of the fixity of the interest rate.
 As the shock to economy is largely absorbed by the financiers in a profit and loss sharing economy, producers of goods and services will have comparatively reduced compulsion to layoff workers.
-This would limit the ripple effect of the initial shock and, depending upon the nature of the shock, would bring back the economy on the track comparatively much sooner than that of a conventional capitalist economy.
+This would limit the ripple effect of the initial shock and, depending upon the nature of the shock, would bring back the economy.
 In our opinion, the model could be modified by redefining the investment as well as the consumption function.
 Similarly, it would be quite necessary to do further thinking as to how different would be the role of r in this model than that of the rate of interest in the conventional IS-LM models.